Quid Pro Quo Harassment: Everything You Need to Know

 Other Forms of Quid Pro Quo Harassment

 Most people believe that quid pro quo only relates to sexual harassment, but in fact it can cross over into other forms of harassment.
 If a trade is an exchange that involves factors such as sex, gender identity and expression, national origin, race, creed, religion, sexual orientation, age, political affiliation, veteran status, genetic information or a disability then it is intolerable.

 If you have an existing or potential sexual harassment case unfolding in your workplace, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.